 - In the upper right, click Create app.

 - Next, fill out some basic information and settings for your app.
 When users authenticate your app with their HubSpot account, they’ll see the name, description, logo, and any support contact info you provide on this page.

 - Click the Auth tab to view your client ID and client secret, as well as the app's assigned scopes.
 You'll need this information when initiating an OAuth connectionbetween your app and HubSpot.

 - On the Auth tab, click the Scopes dropdown menu at the bottom of the page to add new scopes to your app.
 These required scopes must be included in the

 scope=parameter of your authorization URL or users will get an error when trying to authorize your app.
 See the OAuth docs for more information about building your authorization URL and using scopes.

+- Note the Redirect URL field.
 This is where users will be sent after granting your app access to their HubSpot account.
 If you don't include a redirect URL, users will get a connection error.
 Redirect URLs must use HTTPS, unless they're on localhost.

 - An app won’t appear on an account’s Connected Apps page until the initial access and refresh tokens are created.

 - Only users with with access to an app’s required scopes can install an app.

 - Apps can’t be installed on developer accounts.
 To test your app, you’ll need to create a test account in your app developer account and install it there.